AdaCore/ada-spark-rfcs/considered/rfc-saclar-initialization-checks.md

 ```

 Note that only paths exiting a subprogram normally are considered when
-checking that a parameter of mode OUT is initialized on subprogram exit.
-In
+checking that a parameter of mode OUT or a function result is initialized on
-the example above, the fact that `F` is not initialized when exception `B` is
+subprogram exit.
+In the example above, the fact that `F` is not initialized when
-raised is not a problem, since `B` is not handled in the subprogram.
-Calls
+exception `B` is raised is not a problem, since `B` is not handled in the
-to subprograms annotated with `No_Return` and pragma `Assert` with a statically
+subprogram.
+Calls to subprograms annotated with `No_Return` and pragma `Assert`
-false expression are handled in the same way.
+with a statically false expression are handled in the same way.

 Reference-level explanation
 ===========================